tianxu07/Local-Controller-for-Chihiros-Devices/README.md

 Light schedule editing is **not supported**.

-Chihiros Local Controller is mainly intended for direct/manual local control.
+Local Controller for Chihiros Devices is mainly intended for direct/manual local control.

 For simple daily on/off timing, using a **smart plug** is recommended.